nlahmi/yggdrasiLDAP/README.md

 DNS.6 = 127.0.0.1
 ```

-2. You also need to find a way to direct the Minecraft launcher that you are the backend server (really can't remember the hostname that needs replacing, might be just the main minecraft website DNS name).
+2. You also need to find a way to direct the Minecraft launcher that you are the backend server (use the alt_names on the above snippet).
 I remember adding an entry to the hosts file, but that could be done with DNS server you control as well, for example.

 3. Make sure to have some kind of reverse proxy to handle HTTPS because this code doesn't do it (or modify it to do it).
 I used some program which I can't seem to recall, but you might be better off using something like Nginx.